 Boardman's SLR 8.9 carbon road bike (for just £1,150) was awarded Cycling Weekly's Editor's Choice last year, for example.

 It's an age-old trick covering all sectors, but its use cannot be underplayed: you really can grab a bargain in the sales.

 A complete frame redesign takes a lot of time and investment from a bike brand and can’t be done every year.
 When a brand launches its next year bike, most of the time it will just be a new colour scheme and maybe a few component changes - essentially the same bike as the previous year, but now at a higher price.

 Holding off buying your bike until the sales start is an effective way of maximising what you can get for your budget.
 Brands tend to start releasing new models in September, so that is a good time to on the lookout for bargains.

-It’s possible to pick up some real bargains when buying second hand, but there’s also the risk of being ripped off.
+It’s possible to pick up some real bargains when buying a used bike second hand, but there’s also the risk of being ripped off.
 If you know your way around a bike - or have a friend who does - this can be a great way to get the most out of your budget.

-We have a guide on how to buy a bike second hand, with all the advice you’ll need to get the best deal.
+Here's Cycling Weekly's guide on how to buy a bike second hand, with all the advice you’ll need to get the best deal.

 Go for a bike fit